Alexis Ren Shows Off Flexible Bod & Bends Completely Backwards On Her Knees

 “So nice seeing you thick and healthy,” observed an Instagram user.

-With that being said, Alexis’ update from a couple of days ago suggests that she has something happening in her love life that’s giving her a new glow.
+With that being said, Ren’s update from a couple of days ago suggests that she has something happening in her love life that’s giving her a new glow.

-The update included a photo of Alexis’ face as someone cradled it in their hands.
+The update included a photo of Ren’s face as someone cradled it in their hands.
 It was followed by a screenshot between the model and her lover, as they professed their feelings for her.

 “You are this gentle layer over my reality,” they said.

 This update was liked over 585,000 times.
 So far, the identity of Ren’s lover seems to be a mystery.
-She disabled the comment section for this post, so any speculation by fans had to happen offline.
+She disabled the comments section for this post, so any speculation by fans had to happen offline.